In fewer words, it's the majority of wastewater produced by trade operations.

 We recommend that you get in touch with your retailer, or us, to resolve any issues before contacting Ofwat.

 We're the main decision maker for your consent application, but sometimes the Environment Agency will also add additional conditions to your consent.

 This is usually because of the substances involved in the discharge, or the processes.
 The conditions are focussed on the control of persistent or toxic substances.

-If you wish to alter the consent or no longer need it you must contact your retailer.
-You are responsible for ensuring that the consent is up to date and reflects the legal entity making the discharge, the process producing the trade effluent together with the flow and composition of the effluent.
+If you need to alter your consent, or you no longer need it, you need to tell your retailer.
+You are responsible for making sure your consent is up to date and reflects the:

 The public register of consents is available from Leat House, Washington, NE38 8LB.

 The main piece of legislation on trade effluent is the Water Industry Act 1991.

 Section 118(5) of this Act makes it an offence to discharge any trade effluent into a sewer without the consent of the sewerage undertaker.
 We're the sewerage undertaker, in this case.

 The Trade Effluents (Prescribed Process and Substances) Regulations 1989, amended 1990, set out a number of processes and substances as ′Special Category′.